AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 /**
  *  Occurs when a member is removed from the chat room mute list.
  *  @param aChatroom        The chat room ID
- *  @param aMutedMembers    The usernames of the member removed from the mute list */
+ *  @param aMutedMembers    The username of the member removed from the mute list */
 - (void)chatroomMuteListDidUpdate:(AgoraChatroom *)aChatroom
               removedMutedMembers:(NSArray *)aMutes {